veradec/Shinjitsu-Stories/A Simping Hedgehog.md

 I’ll hang up.”
 “ Yes, we’re sorry.”
 No. I sense a lie.
 I swear.
 Wanna check?
-“ I accept your apology.
+“I accept your apology.
 Is that the true reason you called me?”
-“ Yes.
+“Yes.
 No ulterior motives.”
-“ You, sure?”
+“You, sure?”
-“ Yes.”
+“Yes.”
 “Ok, then.
 Bye.”
 “Hey, hey, hey, wait, wait, wait.
 Please, don’t hang up.”
 “ Why?”